LABORATORY MOISTURE ANALYSIS EQUIPMENT - LIQUIDS AND SOLIDS

 NIR (Near Infrared) Sensors are popular because the sensor doesn't touch the sample or cause sample degradation.
 They are used in 0-60% moisture determination applications, in materials where the moisture on the surface is representative of, or at least can be correlated to the moisture throughout the rest of the sample.
 Multiple sensors can also be used to gather moisture data, at different locations.
 Environmental temperatures have little effect with applications.

-Microwave Sensors read moisture through the entire sample, and is appropriate for most baled moisture-content applications, including cotton, tobacco, and recycled paper, to cite just a few.
+Microwave Sensors read moisture through the entire sample, and is appropriate for most baled moisture-content applications, including cotton, tobacco, and recycled paper.

 NIR Inline Continuous Moisture System